-A bill of costs claiming legal costs entitles the respondent to the bill to raise objections to the amount claimed in that bill.
+A bill claiming legal costs entitles the respondent to the bill to raise objections to the amount claimed in that bill.
 Pattison Hardman can explain your options and relevant time limits.
 Where helpful in the circumstances, we will advise on obtaining an extension of time to comply.
 Pattison Hardman can then prepare the formal Notice of Objection, identifying excessive charging.
-Through a thorough knowledge of the rules and precedents Pattison Hardman seek to improve the financial position of your client or your office in a solicitor/client matter.
+Through a thorough knowledge of the rules and costs law Pattison Hardman seek to improve the financial position of your client or your office in a solicitor/client matter.
 Our legal costing specialists can also assist in settlement negotiations.

 Upon receipt of a Notice of Objection to your bill of costs, Pattison Hardman can advise on further negotiations and can prepare concessions/replies.
 The aim is to analyse the general and itemised objections and provide a concise reply, justifying the claims made and conceding claims that are unlikely to be permitted on assessment.

-Taxation is the term generally used in the Federal Court and Federal Circuit Court in which costs can be assessed generally by a Registrar of the Court.
+Taxation is the term generally used in the Federal Courts and High Court in which costs can be assessed generally by a Registrar of the Court.
 This usually occurs when a bill of costs is lodged with the relevant Court and assessed in chambers.
 The costs dispute only proceeds to a full taxation if a party files a notice objecting to the assessment given by the Registrar.
 If the matter does not settle then directions will be made regarding the filing of objections to the bill of costs.

 Pattison Hardman have extensive experience in all aspects of the taxation process.